-CSRRR is campaigning for roadside rescue and recovery operators to be able to use prominent red lights while attending accidents and breakdowns.
-At present, recovery operators are only permitted to be fitted and use amber warning beacons while attending incidents.
+CSRRR is campaigning for rescue and recovery operators to be able to display prominent red-warning beacons while attending accidents and breakdowns.
+At present, recovery operators are only permitted to be fitted with and use amber warning beacons.

 Research shows that the red warning beacons in conjunction with amber warning beacons offers the best compromise in terms of detection, disability glare and discomfort glare.
 There is further effect though, due to the psychological associations between the colour red and the concept of danger.